Bacteria on the Skin: Possible Health Benefits and Infections

 Boils and Carbuncles

 Like some cases of folliculitis, a boil is produced due to an infection of hair follicles.
 In this case, however, the infection goes deeper into the skin and a large, painful swelling filled with pus develops over the infected area.
 Boils are also called furuncles.
+The medical professional in the video above describes the problem.

 The Mayo Clinic says that small boils can "generally" be treated at home.
 Home treatment includes applying warm compresses to the boil for ten minutes at a time, three or four times a day.
 When the boil has ruptured, it should be covered with a sterile dressing.
 It's important to be careful at this stage, since the fluid from the boil contains bacteria which can infect new areas.
 If a boil is soft, it may not burst on its own.
 This type of boil requires medical treatment.